Ethan-SparqCapital/SelfCityUnity/README.md

 A Unity-based city-building game that helps you build healthy real-life habits while constructing your dream city.

 ## 🎮 Game Overview
 SelfCity is a 2D city-building game where players construct and manage their own city while also building healthy habits in real life.
 The quest system is inspired by real-world wellness, creativity, social, and health activities, encouraging players to take positive actions each day.
-The game features an intuitive UI system with drag-and-drop functionality, daily quests, a custom quest system, and a comprehensive building system.
+The game features an intuitive UI system with drag-and-drop functionality, daily quests, a custom quest system, a comprehensive building system, and a complete authentication and subscription system.

 ## ✨ Features